aleksejspopovs/nanos-app-yubico-otp/README.md

 However, seven years since the release of [Yubico's official validator](https://developers.yubico.com/yubikey-val/), the feature remains effectively unimplemented (see [lines 431--472](https://github.com/Yubico/yubikey-val/blob/b8168539ba6b6026675b5af8404449cc273c1971/ykval-verify.php#L431-L472) of ykval-verify.php in version 2.39 of yubikey-val, especially the comment saying "should we nuke or enable?").
 Likewise, none of the 3rd party validation libraries seem to be using the timestamp for anything.

 Because the Nano S lacks an accurate RTC, and the timestamps aren't actually used for anything in the real world, `nanos-app-yubico-otp` does **not** include accurate timestamps in the generated OTPs.
 The token's use counter is duplicated instead, to ensure that at least the fake timestamps increase monotonically.

+## Note on serial numbers

+Some services might ask you for your token's serial number when enrolling it.
+The token's serial number does not affect key or token generation in any way on real Yubikeys, so you should feel free to set it to any random string that the service will accept.

 ## Licensing